Vanille-N/meander.typ/src/tiling.typ

     elems: elems.rev(),
     size: size,
     obstacles: (),
-    labels: (:),
+    //labels: (:),
   )
 }

 /// This function is reentering, allowing interactive computation of the layout.
-/// Given its internal state `data`, `next-elem` uses the helper functions
+/// Given its internal state #arg[data], @cmd:tiling:next-elem uses the helper functions
-/// `elem-of-placed` and `elem-of-container` to compute the dimensions of the
+/// @cmd:tiling:blocks-of-placed and @cmd:tiling:blocks-of-container to compute
-/// next element, which may be an obstacle or a container.
+/// the dimensions of the next element, which may be an obstacle or a container.
 /// -> (elem, opaque)
 #let next-elem(
   /// Internal state, stores
-  /// - `size` the available page dimensions,
+  /// - #arg[size] the available page dimensions,
-  /// - `elems` the remaining elements to handle in reverse order (they will be `pop`ped),
+  /// - #arg[elems] the remaining elements to handle in reverse order (they will be `pop`ped),
-  /// - `obstacles` the running accumulator of previous obstacles;
+  /// - #arg[obstacles] the running accumulator of previous obstacles;
   /// -> opaque
   data,
 ) = {